 The safe and cautious use of residential grills for outdoor cooking is still allowed and does not require a permit.
 The use of grills on the balcony of apartment buildings is totally prohibited under the Gwinnett County Fire Ordinance.

 The following types of outdoor/open burning are banned:

-From May 1 – September 30, you may not burn leaves, tree limbs, or other yard waste, forest land, or use air curtain destructors for land clearing.
+- You may not burn trees, limbs, or any other yard waste.
+This includes a ban on the use of air curtain destructors for land clearing.

 The following types of outdoor/open burning are still allowed, provided the proper permits are obtained: